ElesiqArt/buffer_handle_http_header/README.md

 ## Background

-The library depends on [buffer handle v1.1](https://github.com/gscano/buffer_handle/releases/tag/v1.1).
-Please refer to the [documentation](https://github.com/gscano/buffer_handle/blob/v1.1/README.md) for concepts and examples.
+The library depends on [buffer handle v1.3](https://github.com/gscano/buffer_handle/releases/tag/v1.3).
+Please refer to the [documentation](https://github.com/gscano/buffer_handle/blob/v1.3/README.md) for concepts and examples.

-This library adds a layer on top of buffer handle functions and functors in order to handle header fields.
+This library adds a layer on top of buffer handle functions and functors in order to handle HTTP header fields.
-This wrapper could be used to handle new headers and is defined in `buffer_handle_http_header/common.hpp`.
+This wrapper could be used to handle new HTTP headers and is defined in `buffer_handle_http_header/common.hpp`.

 Normative documents used:
 * [RFC 2616](https://tools.ietf.org/html/rfc2616)